merely-useful/py-rse/DESIGN.md

     -   Again, `./assets/site.js` turns this into links into the bibligraphy: the `#BIB` link identifies elements to be modified.

 -   Cross-references are written using `{% raw %}[s:whatever](#REF){% endraw %}`.
-    -   `./assets/site.js` relies on an up-to-date table of contents to fix these.
+    -   `./assets/site.js` relies on an up-to-date cross-reference file `./_data/en_toc.json` to fix these (with some other language prefix in place of `en` if necessary).

 -   External links are `[text][link-name]`, where `link-name` is a key in `./_includes/links.md`
-    -   `./_includes/links.md` is included explicitly at the bottom of every Markdown file because including it in the template doesn't work.
+    -   `./_includes/links.md` has to be included explicitly at the bottom of every Markdown file because including it in the template doesn't work (links are expanded before the inclusion is processed).

--   Some inclusions loop over the table of contents to match slugs to files because Jekyll doesn't support lookup by key in collections.

--   Use Pandoc with pre- and post-processing to convert HTML to LaTeX to build PDF.
-    -   Run `bin/transform.py --pre` to read the HTML in (for example) `./_site/en/.../*.html` and generate a stream with markers for problematic elements.
-    -   Run this through Pandoc to do HTML-to-LaTeX conversion.
-    -   Run `bin/transform.py --post` to find and convert the markers.
-    -   It's clumsy, but easier to maintain than a custom Pandoc template.

-## Typography
+-   Use `{% raw %}{% include figure.html id="f:whatever" src="../../figures/whatever.svg" caption="Whatever" %}{% endraw %}`
+    to include a figure.
+    -   `./_includes/figure.html` translates this into HTML for use in Markdown.
+    -   `./bin/transform.py` takes care of the LaTeX.

 -   Use underscores rather than dashes in filenames, e.g., `a_b.md`.
-    -   Need underscores for Python source files that are being loaded.
+    -   Need underscores for Python source files that are being imported.
     -   Might as well be consistent.
+    -   Should probably switch all cross-reference keys to underscores as well...

 -   If you would like to add code fragments, please put the source in `./src/chapter/long-name.ext`.
-    Include it in a left-justified, triple-backquoted code block: use `python` for Python, `r` for R, `shell` for shell commands, `html` for HTML, and `text` for output (including error output), YAML, and and other things.
+    Include it in a left-justified, triple-backquoted code block.
+    -   Fenced code blocks *must* have a language type.
+    -   `html` for HTML
+    -   `js` for JavaScript and JSON
+    -   `make` for Makefiles
+    -   `python` for Python
+    -   `r` for R
+    -   `shell` for shell commands
+    -   `yaml` for YAML
+    -   `text` for output (including error output) and everything else.

 -   If you want to leave out sections of code, use `# ...explanation...` (i.e., a comment with triple dots enclosing the text)